jenkinsci/pipeline-plugin/TUTORIAL.md

 # Recording Test Results and Artifacts

 Instead of failing the build if there are test failures, you want Jenkins to record them — and then proceed.
-You must capture the JAR that you built.
+If you want it saved, you must capture the JAR that you built.

 ```groovy
 node {